codio-content/Flode-Conditions/.guides/content/Compounded-logical-operators-3bfa.md

 temp>10 and temp<20 or temp>60 and temp<80
 ```

-However, it is very clear how this gets evaluated.
-To make it clear to Flode (and programming languages demand the same clarity) it should be written like this.
+It is very clear how this gets evaluated but to make it clear to Flode (and programming languages demand the same clarity) it should be written like this.

 ```javascript
 (temp>10 and temp<20) or (temp>60 and temp<80)